November 20, 2024

 Grace + Boundaries + Consistency

-Now it’d be awesome if you made this transition and your toddler never got out of bed, and that is totally possible.
+It’d be awesome if you made this transition and your toddler never got out of bed, and that is totally possible.
 AND it’s still possible that they take advantage of this newfound freedom and try to get out of bed.
 That’s okay, and it doesn’t have to last forever!

-So first, GRACE.
 If your toddler gets out of bed, stay calm and walk them right back to bed.
 Remind them that it’s bedtime, it’s time to lay down, you love them, and you’ll see them in the morning.

-And, of course, CONSISTENCY.
 You will do this each time they get out of bed, whether it’s bedtime or in the middle of the night, and this will happen whether it’s mom or dad.
-Again, we don’t want them learning any little ways around the “system.”
+Again, we don’t want them learning any little ways around the new “system.”

-Now if it’s been about two weeks since you transitioned your toddler from the crib to a bed and they are still struggling getting out of bed most night, it’s time to get creative and put more systems into place to help them learn these new expectations.
-Make sure you snag my bedtime routine chart and boundary cards to help you set up some “bedtime rules” and stick with them!
+Now if it’s been about two weeks since you transitioned your toddler from the crib to a bed and they are still struggling to get out of bed most nights, it’s time to get creative and put more systems into place to help them learn these new expectations.

-p.s.
 I also want you to know that some kids seem to have a “honeymoon” phase when they first transition from the crib to a bed, so if your little one does really well at first and stays in bed all night, but then starts struggling after a few days or weeks, that’s totally normal!

-If you’re not already using a toddler clock (my favorite is the Hatch Rest!), it’s definitely time now!
-We want it to be very clear to your toddler when it’s nighttime and when it’s morning time.
+We want it to be very clear to your toddler when it’s nighttime and when it’s morningtime.
 So if they wake up in the middle of the night, or stir at 5 am and think it’s morning time, we want them to quickly realize it’s still nighttime and they should be sleeping!

 A toddler clock is the perfect way to take the pressure off mom and dad from constantly having to say, “It’s still nighttime.”
 Instead, your child can learn to take that responsibility upon themselves, check to see what color their light is, and if it’s not yet green, for example, they know it’s still sleep time.